slamora/brackets-wiki/Localization-Tests.md

 3. Place cursor in ``href`` attribute of any ``<a>`` tag.
 4. Press ``CMD+E`` or ``Ctrl+E``.
 Confirm popover message appears with "CSS Quick Edit: place cursor in tag, class, or id".

+# Brackets Health Report

+1. Click ``Help > Health Report``.
+2. Confirm that the Brackets Health Report dialog comes up.
+3. Confirm that it shows the option to enable/disable sharing data.
+4. Also confirm that it shows the data that would be sent if sharing is enabled.

+**NOTE: Health Data pop up appears for the very first launch of Brackets (v1.3 onwards).**

 # Quick Docs

 1. Open ``desktop.css``, place cursor in any CSS Property (e.g. "font-family").